MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/CQD-upload-tenant-building-data.md

 ## Add net new subnets

 There are times when you'll need to add net new subnets to CQD that weren't originally part of your network topology.
-To add net new subnets, do the following in the CQD Tenant Data Upload portal:
+To add net new subnets, do the following from the **Tenant Data Upload** page in CQD:

 1. Edit the original building file and provide an end date that occurs at least one day before the net new subnets were acquired.
 2. Download the original file, if you don't already have an up-to-date copy.